Denmark in the Eurovision Song Contest 1959

 Denmark was represented at the Eurovision Song Contest 1959 with the song "Uh, jeg ville ønske jeg var dig", composed by Otto Lington, with lyrics by Carl Andersen, and performed by Birthe Wilke.
 The Danish participating broadcaster, Danmarks Radio (DR), organised the Dansk Melodi Grand Prix 1959 in order to select its entry for the contest.
 Wilke had previously come third for in a duet with Gustav Winckler, who was one of her competitors in the 1959 national final.

 Before Eurovision

-Dansk Melodi Grand Prix 1959
+Melodi Grand Prix

-Danmarks Radio (DR) held the Dansk Melodi Grand Prix 1959 on 12 February at the Radiohuset in Copenhagen, hosted by Sejr Volmer-Sørensen.
+Statsradiofonien held its national final titled Melodi Grand Prix at Radiohuset in Copenhagen on 12 February 1959, at the Radiohuset in Copenhagen, hosted by Sejr Volmer-Sørensen.
 Two male and two female singers took part, each performing one solo song and one duet.
 The winning song was chosen by a 4-member jury, and only the top three songs were announced.

 The winning title "Uh, jeg ville ønske jeg var dig" was written by Carl Andersen and composed by Otto Lington.